scrapy/scrapy/scrapy/trunk/docs/proposed/tutorial.rst

    When creating spiders, be sure not to name them equal to the project's name or you won't be able to import modules from your project in your spider!

-The first line imports the class BaseSpider.
-For the purpose of creating a working spider, you must subclass BaseSpider, and then define the three main, mandatory, attributes:
+The first line imports the class :class:`scrapy.spider.BaseSpider`.
+For the purpose of creating a working spider, you must subclass :class:`scrapy.spider.BaseSpider`, and then define the three main, mandatory,
+attributes:

 * ``domain_name``: identifies the spider.
 It must be unique, that is, you can't set the same domain name for different spiders.

-* ``start_urls``: is a list
-  of URLs where the spider will begin to crawl from.
+* ``start_urls``: is a list of URLs where the spider will begin to crawl from.
   So, the first pages downloaded will be those listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.